 The train left late, which immediately made us nervous about our already tight connection.
 When we finally confirmed with a conductor that we were heading to Voghera, we felt a small sense of relief, but it didn’t last long.

-As the ride went on, it became clear we were going to miss our connection.
+As the ride went on, it became clear we were going to miss our connection to Milan.
+I pulled up the train app again.
+Our last resort would be to catch a bus home.

-When we arrived in Voghera, we were already too late for the train to Milan.
-We followed the American girls, along with an Italian man and another traveler, all of us trying to figure out the next move.
+When we arrived in Voghera, we followed the American girls, along with an Italian man and another traveler, all of us trying to figure out the next move.

 The bus station was empty.